minhhoang270695/IC_Addons/IC_Addons/IC_NoModronAdventuring_Extra/README.md

 ## Choose Specialisations

 The third will determine whether the script chooses specialisations or not.
 I found that once I had a modron with automation I didn't need the script to do so any more - but I still needed the script to level champions because of a lack of familiars.

+## Ignore Ultimates

+The last feature includes a few checkboxes next to the `Fire Ultimates` setting which allows it to optionally ignore firing Selise / Havilar / NERDs ultimates - as doing so can sometimes be problematic.